 For Scotland to fulfil its potential in disarming a nuclear armed state, the Scottish Government must commit to the Treaty on the Prohibition of Nuclear Weapons (TPNW) publicly and specifically.
-The May election must deliver a clear majority for independence with an intention to accede to the TPNW .
+The May election delivered a clear majority for independence with an intention to accede to the TPNW .
 Accession to the Treaty can obviate any special negotiations for the removal of the UK weapons system.

-Scottish nuclear disarmament campaigners have been successful around the edges of this because we have a sympathetic audience within the counterculture and its associated media, where we mange to get some coverage but we have almost no other access to the wider public except through word of mouth and social media.
+Scottish nuclear disarmament campaigners have been successful because we have a sympathetic audience within the counterculture and its associated media, where we mange to get some coverage but we have almost no other access to the wider public except through word of mouth and social media.
 We have experienced very hostile and/or dismissive reactions to the TPNW from BBC Scotland.

-If we can insist that the Scottish Government make a clear and specific commitment to the TPNW now, (this is in line with their declared anti nuclear policy but could slip away from TPNW under pressure) it will ensure that they do not diminish their commitment under UK pressure later.
-This requires the electorate to have a much better understanding of the TPNW before they vote in May
+We must continue to insist that the Scottish Government’s a clear and specific commitment to the TPNW is regularly articulated to ensure that they do not diminish their commitment under UK pressure later.
+This requires the electorate to have a much better understanding of the TPNW and we must take every chance to highlight it.

 Can our distinct legal system and the legislation afforded by Holyrood be utilised to seek a way to ratify the Treaty’s terms in Scots Law?
 Perhaps Scottish lawyers and politicians as well as police officers could all examine their consciences with regard their part in banning weapons that could so easily bring such unspeakable suffering and environmental degradation to the world.

 The TPNW entered into force on 22nd January, 90 days after 51 UN member states came fully on board, and is now binding on all of them.
-The 22 January was the sweet moment for a strong statement from the FM which should both gain from and contribute to global support for an independent Scotland that is a member state of the TPNW.
+The 22 January was the sweet moment for a strong statement from the FM to both gain from and contribute to global support for an independent Scotland that is a member state of the TPNW.